Do These 7 Strange Features Show Life on Mars?

 The Crowned Face, also referred to as the King’s Face is 11 miles wide and located in the Libya Montes region of Mars.
 The image shows a face with much greater detail than the face at Cydonia with distinct features and what appears to be a crown.
-Some have interpreted the right half of the visage to be the profile of a female face looking to the left, while others think that there are layered faces.
-Since the face is not shadowed to the extent that the Cydonia face is, it is harder to dismiss to pareidolia.
+Some have interpreted the right half of the visage to be the profile of a female face looking to the left, while others see layered faces.
+Since the face is not shadowed to the extent that the Cydonia face is, it is harder to dismiss as pareidolia.

 4. The Sumerian Face